siddjain/openldap-demo/README.md

 ```
 $ openssl s_client -connect localhost:636 -state -nbio -CAfile my-ca-chain.pem -showcerts
 ```
-as described in [[5](https://github.com/siddjain/openldap-bug)] e.g. The `slapd` that comes with debian seems to have a bug because of which above can happen even when a genuine certificate is being used [[6](https://www.openldap.org/its/index.cgi/Incoming?id=9014)].
+as described e.g., in [[5](https://github.com/siddjain/openldap-bug)].
+The `slapd` that comes with debian seems to have a bug because of which above can happen even when a genuine certificate is being used [[6](https://www.openldap.org/its/index.cgi/Incoming?id=9014)].
+"If you generated them using OpenSSL, you're going to run into problems.
+Debian switched over to using gnutls a while ago, and it doesn't play nice with OpenSSL certificates" [7](https://wiki.debian.org/LDAP/OpenLDAPSetup).
 The docker image used here is based on alpine and did not have this bug in our test.

 LDAP documentation is clear as mud.
-Here are some resources [[7](http://www.openldap.org/doc/admin24/),[8](https://wiki.debian.org/LDAP/OpenLDAPSetup)].
+Here are some resources [[8](http://www.openldap.org/doc/admin24/),[9](http://www.zytrax.com/books/ldap/)].

 ## Miscellaneous